The Global Commodities Forum is part of the UNCTAD Technical Cooperation programme, Breaking the Chains of Commodity Dependence.

 Launched in 2010, the Forum provides a high-level, neutral multi-stakeholder platform to discuss issues related to the production and trade of commodities, with a focus on developing countries.
 It aims to generate partnerships and innovative policy ideas for leaders of government, the private sector and civil society.

-The theme of the 2015 Global Commodities Forum is "Trade in commodities: Challenges and opportunities".
+The theme of the 2018 Global Commodities Forum is "Building skills for sustainable development".

 There is some issue in accessing document path, Please contact to Site Admin